thinkful-ei-emu/quiz-app-starter/README.md

 ### Superclass: Renderer

-Classes that extend `Renderer` are singletons (should be instantiated only once).
-Renderers are instantiated with the following required parameters:
+Classes that extend `Renderer` define a template and reactive behavior for all instances.
+A renderer instance is constructed with the following required parameters:

 1. `model` - a model instance
 2. `el` - DOM selector string for a permanent DOM element

-Renderer instances have the following reserved public methods that provide special functionality:
+Renderer instances have the following reserved public method names that can be defined to provide special functionality:

 ##### template() - REQUIRED